 Addressing conflict within a Local PTA can be a time-consuming endeavor that can quickly deplete valuable resources.
 Most issues tend to revolve around communication breakdowns.
-Engage in direct conversations with the involved parties rather than rely on emails or secondhand information to get to the root of the issue.
+Engage in direct conversations with the those involved rather than rely on emails or secondhand information to get to the root of the issue.
+Hear both sides before making a judgement and recognize when emotions might be clouding judgement or are being used to improperly influence yourself or others.
 When conflict is managed effectively, it can yield positive outcomes such as fostering growth, better communication, honing problem-solving skills, bolstering teamwork, and catalyzing change.
 To problem-solving within the PTA:

-- Cultivate an open and friendly environment and respect other leaders. - Clearly define expectations for desired outcomes. - Empower individuals to take ownership of their tasks and to implement effective problem-solving solutions. - Communicate any constraints (such as budget or timing) that affect a proposed project. - Offer private correction and public recognition and praise. - Actively listen to concerns raised by all parties involved. - Investigate problematic situations from multiple perspectives.
+- Cultivate an open and friendly environment and respect other leaders. - Clearly define expectations for desired outcomes. - Empower individuals to take ownership of their tasks and to implement effective problem-solving solutions. - Communicate any budgetary constraints or deadlines that affect a proposed project. - Offer private correction and public recognition and praise. - Actively listen to concerns raised by all parties involved. - Investigate problematic situations from multiple perspectives.